 Introduction to analytic geometry, limits, derivatives, definite integrals and their applications.
 Cross-listed as MATH 200.
-Prerequisite: Grade of C or higher in MATH 150 or MATH 180; or a score of 23 or higher on math portion of the ACT or equivalent SAT score.
+Prerequisite: Grade of C or higher in MATH 150 or MATH 180; or a score of 23 or higher on math portion of the ACT or 540 or higher on the math portion of the SAT.

-(\) 233 Topics 1-3 hours Specialized inquiry into topics not covered in the curriculum.
+() 233 Topics 1-3 hours Specialized inquiry into topics not covered in the curriculum.